In the event a student transported by HSTS is deemed missing or unaccounted for, everything must be done to determine the location of the student.

-Schools will ensure that students are placed on the correct bus at the end of the school day and will ensure that the student data is kept up-to-date in Trillium, based on the information provided by the parent to the school.
+Schools will ensure that students are placed on the correct bus at the end of the school day and will ensure that student data is kept up-to-date in the board’s Student Information System, based on the information provided by the parent/guardian to the school.

-Parents will ensure that the school and their child’s teacher are informed of their child’s schedule and verify the information is correct on BusPlanner Web (haltonbus.ca).
+Parents/guardians will ensure the school and their child’s teacher are informed of their child’s schedule and verify the information is correct on BusPlanner Web (haltonbus.ca).

 Bus operators will ensure the student lists are secure at all times.

 The school, HSTS, the bus operator and the parent/guardian shall put forth a combined effort to locate a missing student.

 STEPS TO TAKE WHEN A STUDENT IS DEEMED MISSING